TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 The following provides you with two builds and installation methods:
 The first makes use of the provided Makefile which builds and installs theses requirements, among others tools, automatically.
-This is the easier method if your system fits the requirments specifically.
+This is the easier method if your system fits the requirements preciselly.

 The second provides a step by step guide to do it manually.
 It is not easier but can be adjusted to fit setups which differ a little.